-This aluminum landscape rake is going to tick your boxes if you want something sturdy and durable.
-It is made with an aluminum body which ensures durability but also easy maneuverability since it’s lightweight.
+This aluminum landscape rake will tick your boxes if you want something sturdy and durable.
+It is made with an aluminum body, which is sturdy but easier to maneuver, thanks to its light weight.

 The head-to-handle connection has a solid aluminum attachment to ensure sturdiness.
 Nobody wants a rake head that will just pop off while you’re busy doing yard work.

-Speaking of the head, we think you’ll enjoy the 46-inch width of it.
+Speaking of the head, you may enjoy the 46-inch width.
 That’s wider than the average landscaping rake.
 The main benefit is that it pulls up more debris at once, so you can get yard jobs done quicker than ever before.

-On the head, you’ll find long round tines that are smooth and gentle to your ground.
+The head features round tines that are smooth and gentle in your yard.
 No more gouging into the grass and soil.
-In fact, this yard is specifically good at grading grounds.
-So if that’s something you’re looking for — check out this rake for sure.
+In fact, this rake is specifically good at grading grounds.
+So, if that’s something you’re looking for — consider this tool.

 - Lightweight and easy to maneuver.